source-health/elements/README.md

 #  Source Elements

-:bangbang: | This SDK is still in beta, and may change significantly before its public release.
+:bangbang: | This SDK is still in preview.
 :---: | :---

 This project contains Source Elements, our React based member facing SDK.
 This SDK makes it easy for you to build member side experiences and uses an underlying `@source-health/client` that you provide to it to make calls using your API keys to the Source Health API.